Boomerang employees: A hidden talent source

 3. Build an alumni group

-Cultivating a network of former employees can create a sense of community, fostering ongoing engagement that leaves the door open for their return to the organisation at a later date.
+Cultivating an alumni network of former employees can create a sense of community, fostering ongoing engagement that leaves the door open for their return to work to the organisation at a later date.

 With employees’ consent, organisations can establish alumni groups through various channels, such as social media platforms or newsletters.
 These platforms can maintain relationships and keep members up to date with any relevant changes within the organisation.